International Relations (MAIN)

 This program will provide you with the knowledge and analytical skills to understand the international context of politics, economy, and security, how international and European politics work, and what are the challenges faced by states, businesses, NGOs and individuals in the globalized world.
 You will become valued experts in national and European administrations and diplomacy, but also businesses, NGOs, and media.
 The program offers a double-degree option with the University of Konstanz.

-regular: 30 April 2026
+interim: 30 June 2026

 Important note for visa-seeking students: Please read about the visa process before applying.
 You are responsible for organizing your legal stay in Czechia and the visa process can be quite lengthy.
-We therefore strongly recommend the early-bird deadline.

 The program will help you understand how international and European politics work, and what are the challenges faced by states, business, NGOs and individuals, in the globalized world.
 You will learn about the key points of contestation in world politics, but also about the functioning of the European Union and global institutions, and how international conflicts can be productively transformed into cooperation.